Loros: Male

 The first representations of the loros are on coins from the reign of Tiberius II Constantine (r.
 578 - 582 AD).

 Other examples can be seen on coins minted by emperors like Justinian II (r.
 685–695 and 705–711).
 Until the 10th century, the male loros was wrapped around the torso in a specific way, following the ancient trabea.
 However, increasingly from the 11th century, the loros acquired a new design.
 The new loros had a loop that went round the neck and was pulled on over the head.
 By the Komnenian dynasty, the old loros was completely abandoned, after a period when both designs are seen.
 By the 14th century the strip down the front may have been sewn onto the tunic beneath, and the loros may have been called a diadema instead.
 Despite the modifications, the loros was the most important part of the imperial costume up until the end of the empire in the 15th century.

 Although in practice it was, according to the De Ceremoniis by Constantine VII, worn only in exceptional occasions such as on Easter Sunday, Pentecost, sometimes other feasts, and to receive important foreign visitors, the loros was an integral part of imperial portraiture.
 In earlier periods it was worn in triumphal processions.

 The loros was also worn at Easter by the "twelve dignitaries", holders of the ranks of magistros and anthypatos, as well as by the Eparch of Constantinople and the zoste patrikia during the ceremonies of their promotion.
 It was said to symbolize the winding-sheet of Christ, with the officials as the Twelve Apostles.
 It is also worn by archangels in Byzantine art, which spread to medieval art in the West, as they were regarded as the high officials of God.
 It seems the loros-costume was not worn at the coronation of the Emperor, although he was given it in the course of the ceremony, and when crowned by Christ in art always wears it.

 From the 13th century the loros began to be shown worn in imperial portraits of other Orthodox rulers, such those of Serbia, Georgia and the Armenian Kingdom of Cilicia.
 In the Bulgarian Gospels of Tsar Ivan Alexander, the tsar and his son both wear it.
 Westwards, a mosaic in the Church of Santa Maria dell'Ammiraglio shows King Roger II of Sicily wearing "the raiment of a Byzantine emperor", including a loros.
-The Stola, a 14th-century garment in the Imperial Regalia of the Holy Roman Empire, was made to be worn like a loros, but misinterpretation caused later generations to wear it in the manner of a priest's stole, although it was too long for the purpose.
+The Stola, a 14th-century garment in the Imperial Regalia of the Holy Roman Empire, was made to be worn like a loros; misinterpretation caused later generations to wear it in the manner of a priest's stole, although it was too long for the purpose.